GlacioHack/geoutils/doc/source/about_geoutils.md

 [Rasterio](https://rasterio.readthedocs.io/en/latest/) and [GeoPandas](https://geopandas.org/en/stable/docs.html).

 However, these new packages still maintain a relatively low-level API to serve all types of geospatial informatics users, **slowing down end-users focusing on data analysis**.
-As a result, basic interfacing between vector data and raster data is not always straightforward and simple higher-level operation (such as reprojection to match a reference) are not always computed consistently in the community.
+As a result, basic interfacing between vectors and rasters is not always straightforward and simple higher-level operations (such as reprojection to match a vector or raster reference, or point interpolation) are not always computed consistently in the community.

-Additionally, [Rasterio](https://rasterio.readthedocs.io/en/latest/) focuses mostly on reading, projecting and writing, and thus **requires array extraction and re-encapsulation** either before, during or after any numerical computation to interface with other georeferencing packages.
+On one hand, [Rasterio](https://rasterio.readthedocs.io/en/latest/) focuses largely on reading, projecting and writing, and thus **requires array extraction, re-encapsulation, and the volatile passing of metadata** either before, during or after any numerical calculations.
+On the other hand, [GeoPandas](https://geopandas.org/en/stable/docs.html) focuses on integrating [Shapely](https://shapely.readthedocs.io/en/stable/) geometries in the
+[Pandas](https://pandas.pydata.org/) framework, which is practical for tabular analysis but **yields a multitude of outputs (dataframes, series, geoseries, geometries), often requiring object re-construction and specific reprojection routines** to analyze with other data, or derive metric attributes (area, length).

 Finally, **many common geospatial analysis tools are generally unavailable** in existing packages (e.g., boolean-masking from vectors, [proximity](https://gdal.org/programs/gdal_proximity.html) estimation, metric buffering) as they rely on a combination of lower-level operations.